ecmendenhall/instant-bot/README.md

 ## Contributions
 Are welcome!
 Open an issue or send a pull request.

+## Contributors
+Thanks to [mekaseymour](https://github.com/mekaseymour) for pairing on Glitch README pages.

 ## License
 This project is released under an MIT license.
 See LICENSE.txt if you want to read one.